Ericliu001/SwiftUI-Architecture-Sample/README.md

 5. Router manages navigation state centrally while scopes provide the dependencies

 This combination enables building complex applications with clear separation of concerns, excellent testability, and maintainable feature boundaries.

-## Design Philosophy

-### Core Principles

-1. **Single Source of Truth**: The Router manages all navigation state for each tab
-2. **Type Safety**: Compile-time checking of navigation destinations
-3. **Dependency Inversion**: Features depend on routing protocols, not concrete implementations
-4. **Testability**: Easy mocking and unit testing of navigation logic
-5. **Scalability**: Clean separation of concerns for large applications
-6. **State Retention**: Each tab retains its navigation stack when switching tabs

-### Why This Approach?

-SwiftUI navigation with multiple `NavigationLink`s scattered throughout the view hierarchy can become difficult to manage as applications grow.
-This approach provides:

-- **Centralized Control**: All navigation logic in one place
-- **Predictable State**: Clear navigation state management
-- **Better Testing**: Isolated navigation logic for unit tests
-- **Feature Isolation**: Each feature defines its own routing needs
-- **Independent Tab Navigation**: Each tab maintains its own navigation history, improving user experience

 ## Navigation Architecture Details